Unidata/tds/docs/userguide/src/site/pages/tds_tutorial/faq/faq.md

       <appender-ref ref="threddsServlet"/>
     </logger>
 ~~~
-Note: this is a debugging suggestion and is probably too verbose to be used in production.
+Note: Do not log at "debug" level in your production environments because it is verbose and could log sensitive data!